CurlyWurly-1/12F675-Development-board/README.md

     - https://www.youtube.com/watch?v=TneWtGyar6M&t=192s

-# How to set up and install the software and componenets
+# How to set up and install the software and components
 The above videos cover this - alternatively, follow the steps below
 - On your PC,
   - Download and install both the MPLAB X IDE and XC8 compiler from the MPLAB website (It is free)